konicst1/lorattack/README.md

 ## Disclaimer
 The tool is still actively under construction.
-The sniffer utility should be working well, so feel free to test it out.
+The sniffer utility should be working well with 125kHz bandwidth, so feel free to test it out.
 Please note, that the transmission features require more testing as I currently do not own a LoRaWAN gateway.

 If you encounter any trouble, feel free to raise an issue.
 ## LoRAttack